arthurfiorette/axios-cache-interceptor/docs/src/guide/invalidating-cache.md

 ## Programmatically

-If the mutation you made was just simple changes, you can get the mutation response and update programmatically your cache.
+If the mutation you made was just simple changes, you can get the mutation response and programmatically update your cache.

-Again considering the first example, we can just to an `array.push` to the `list-posts` cache and we are good to go.
+Again considering the first example, we can just do an `array.push` to the `list-posts` cache and we are good to go.

 ```ts